acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ### Adapt templates/page.html and controller.xql

 To fix this, we have to do two things.
-First we have to remove the relative links in our applications base template *templates/page.html*.
-Because when you open this document you can see, that the links to the start page *index.html* are described relative to our application’s root directory.
+First, we have to remove the relative links in our application’s base template *templates/page.html*.
+Because when you open this document, you can see that the links to the start page *index.html* are described relative to our application’s root directory.

 ```html
 ...